RuiRomano/workshops-pbinextstep2025/labs/lab2/lab2.md

     ![githubcopilot-open](resources/img/githubcopilot-open.png)
 7. Ensure the mode is set to **Edit** to ensure that Copilot only edits the opened file.
    ![githubcopilot-editmode](resources/img/githubcopilot-editmode.png)
-8. Type `set descriptions on all descriptions and measures` and execute.
+8. Type `set descriptions on all columns and measures` and execute.
    ![copilot-description-chat](resources/img/copilot-description-chat.png)
 9.  **GitHub Copilot** may produce inaccurate or entirely incorrect TMDL scripts - such as the example below.
 This behavior is expected, as current Large Language Models (LLMs) do not yet fully understand the semantics of TMDL and its scripting language.
     ![copilot-description-badoutput](resources/img/copilot-description-badoutput.png)